Big brands race to secure luxury supplies from reptiles to roses

-PARIS, Aug 23 (Reuters) - From crocodile farms to rose fields, suppliers of luxury material have become top acquisition targets for names like LVMH and Gucci owner Kering as they race to lock in rare skills and ingredients vital to their brands’ survival.
+PARIS (Reuters) - From crocodile farms to rose fields, suppliers of luxury material have become top acquisition targets for names like LVMH (LVMH.PA) and Gucci owner Kering (PRTP.PA) as they race to lock in rare skills and ingredients vital to their brands’ survival.

 Having invested heavily in recent years to open shops around the world, notably in emerging markets, luxury leaders are now competing to control the supply lines behind their sales.

-“We are ready to make the necessary investments when the know-how or raw materials associated with the quality of our objects are threatened,” said Guillaume de Seynes, head of manufacturing and equity investments at Hermes.
+“We are ready to make the necessary investments when the know-how or raw materials associated with the quality of our objects are threatened,” said Guillaume de Seynes, head of manufacturing and equity investments at Hermes (HRMS.PA).

 Illustrating that thinking is LVMH’s deal last month to pay 2 billion euros ($2.7 billion) for 80 percent of Italy’s Loro Piana, one of the world’s top cashmere makers, which herds its own Andean llama-like vicunas, prized for their fine, tawny hair.